RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_Hybridize_type.md

 -   **randomize**: comma-seprated list of chains to randomize - not documented
 -   **auto_align**: frustratingly undocumented

-Subtag Pairings:   Used with FoldTreeHybridize and poorly documented
+Subtag **Pairings**:   Used with FoldTreeHybridize and poorly documented

 -   **file**: path to pairings file
 -   **sheets**: used with FoldTreeHybridize, undocumented sheets and random_sheets are mutually exclusive.
 -   **random_sheets**: used with FoldTreeHybridize, undocumented sheets and random_sheets are mutually exclusive.
 -   **filter_templates**: remove templates with incorrect pairings

-Subtag DetailedControls:   Used to prevent regions from being sampled extensively (meaning, don't remodel regions where the model is already correct)
+Subtag **DetailedControls**:   Used to prevent regions from being sampled extensively (meaning, don't remodel regions where the model is already correct)

 -   **start_res**: starting residue for a DetailedControl region
 -   **stop_res**: ending residue for a DetailedControl region; defaults to the rest of the Pose